shader-slang/slangpy/README.md

 In the above example, the source array could just as easily have been a structured buffer, tensor or even a texture.
 I am unclear yet as to whether there are actual ambiguities that can be created, or whether for any given set of inputs you can always identify either a single correct answer, or a conflicting batch size.

+When it comes to broadcasting, rules have been established for how it should work in Python: https://numpy.org/doc/stable/user/basics.broadcasting.html.
+Whilst we won't necessarily have the full flexibility of numpy up front, we will ensure that any batching functionality that does exist matches the numpy patterns.

 # Core API structure

 Whilst the above examples involve single function calls to methods, and passing in pure python lists as batched parameters is elegant, it does remove oppurtunities to customize / defer calls.
 It can also create ambiguities in how certain parameters are passed to Slang.
 With that in mind, we will implement the Pythonic method-chaining pattern for function calls: